 - Record user testing sessions

-- Transcribe sessions in VidNotes
+- Transcribe in VidNotes

 - Search for pain points ("frustrating," "confusing," "hard")

-- Extract user language verbatim for reports
+- Pull user language verbatim for reports

-- Build searchable research repository
+- Maintain a searchable research repository

-Time Saved: 5-6 hours per testing round
+Time saved: 5 to 6 hours per testing round.

 Honest Pros and Cons of AI Quote Extraction